-Mongabay is always seeking pitches for news articles, features and in-depth reporting related to one of our ongoing reporting projects.
+Mongabay is always seeking pitches for news articles, features, and in-depth reporting related to one of our ongoing Special Reporting Projects.
 Please follow the specific directions for submitting pitches to each individual reporting opportunity.

-As stated above, Mongabay generally only accepts pitches for paid reporting via the reporting opportunities linked above.
+As stated, Mongabay only accepts pitches for paid reporting via the special reporting project opportunities linked above.

-If you are interested in unpaid publishing on Mongabay, you can email your submission to our submissions editor at the email address below.
-We do our best to respond quickly to all submissions, especially if a news peg is urgent, but we operate with a small staff, so sometimes it takes more than a week.
+If you are interested in unpaid publishing opportunities on Mongabay, you can submit your submission idea using this form.
+We do our best to respond quickly to all submissions, especially if a news peg is urgent, but we operate with a small staff, so sometimes it may take up to three weeks.
 We ask that you please be patient and refrain from emailing us for updates.

 Mongabay publishes commentaries, editorials, and opinion pieces which reflect the viewpoints of their author(s).
 These are unpaid contributions that are published at Mongabay’s sole discretion.
 Mongabay does not edit commentaries, but we do recommend adhering to the following guidelines for the submission to be seriously considered: